CSCfi/csc-env-eff/hands-on/disk-areas/README.md

-# USING disk areas for data storage in Puhti/Mahti
+# Using disk areas for data storage in Puhti/Mahti

 ## Tutorials
 * [Using disk areas in Puhti](disk-areas-tutorial.md)